Philippine police: Private First Class Scott Pemberton will be charged with murder

 The Marine was being held on a warship after the death of the transgender woman in an Olangapo hotel room.
 Police identified the deceased as 26-year-old Jeffrey Laude, also known as Jennifer.

 Her naked body, which showed signs of strangulation, was found with her head in the toilet shortly after midnight Sunday, according to a police report of the incident.

 A witness at the hotel reported seeing Laude with an “unidentified white male foreigner” with a “marine style hair cut” entering the room together.

 Another witness told police the two had been seen together at a nearby disco club.

-Because no charges have yet been filed, U.S. officials have not identified the Marine, who is assigned to 2nd Battalion, 9th Marines out of Camp Lejeune, North Carolina.
+The Marine is assigned to 2nd Battalion, 9th Marines out of Camp Lejeune, North Carolina.